Penn's Annual Roundtable with Stakeholders PARTS

-Penn’s Annual Roundtable with Stakeholders (PARTS) was initiated in 2009 by Dr. Rudie Altamirano, ISSS director, to find creative ways to effectively serve the international student and scholar community.
-ISSS staff meets annually during the summer with managers and directors representing Custom Border Protection (CBP), Department of Transportation (Penn DOT) and Social Security Administration (SSA).
+Penn’s Annual Roundtable with Stakeholders (PARTS) was initiated in 2009 by Dr. Rudie Altamirano, ISSS Executive Director, to find ways to effectively serve the international student and scholar community by meeting annually with representatives from government agencies including:

 Purpose and Intended Outcomes

 Every year, the stakeholders meet to share best practices and business process improvements, government and office updates and initiatives, and problem solving strategies.
-Through the years, this discussion has yielded positive outcomes in various ways.
-The networking among the agencies involved were expanded and strengthened.
-Open communication between offices was established mitigating confusion about policies, procedures and processes.
-Finally, one favorable outcome that was achieved was the enhancement of service delivery to the international students and scholars.
+Through the years, this discussion has yielded positive outcomes in various ways and networking among the agencies involved were expanded and strengthened.
+Open communication between offices also helps to reduce confusion about policies, procedures and processes.
+Finally, one favorable outcome that has been achieved is the enhancement of services delivery to the international students and scholars.

 Students and scholars are able to avail of services from government agencies with a clear understanding of what is expected from them.
 Our partner offices also have shared that their goal is to provide the optimum client service within the scope of existing rules and regulations.
 Through these proactive partnerships, the issues and concerns from our international population decreased considerably.

 To help advocate for your needs, ISSS solicits feedback from all international students, scholars, faculty, schools and departments with regard to:

 Challenges and concerns experienced when using these services